Property damage issues, whether they be your client or a third-party claimant, can be hard to resolve if you don’t have the right help!

 This is simply an additional charge to assess a prior loss when a prior damage history is known to exist or is revealed during the course of producing the appraisal or settling the claim. *Need prior loss and current damage estimate for review.

-Appraisal developed using Congressionally approved USPAP appraisal standards to measure the market value of a vehicle. *Need valuation for review
+Appraisal developed using Congressionally approved USPAP appraisal standards to measure the market value of a vehicle.
+Need valuation for review. *Classics, Exotics & High-End Luxury Vehicles will have an additional cost associated with them.

 Is there a dispute on the value of your insured’s vehicle on a first party total loss claim (against their own insurance company)?